Called San Giorgio Maggiore to differentiate it from

 illustration depicting The Translation of Saint Lucy to San Giorgio

 Maggiore (see right).
+An event mentioned in

 It is impossible to conceive a design more gross, more barbarous, more